Basic Research: Esophagus Development And Tissue Engineering Lab

 Esophageal atresia with or without tracheaoesophageal fistula is the most frequent digestive malformation (1 in 2,500 Births).
 Surgery is mandatory at birth and saves the life of the children.
 Despite a major improvement in the survival rate of patients, the morbidity associated with these congenital anomalies remains high.
 Late complications and long term consequences may occur and require long term follow up until adulthood.

-We have built a network involving academic centers in Quebec (I currently serve as President of the RQAO, www.rqao.ca) and all around the world (INoEA).
-These networks, funded by private donations have permitted to carry out projects with large cohorts.
+We have built a network involving academic centers in Quebec (www.rqao.ca) and all around the world (INoEA).
+These networks, funded by private donations have permitted to carry out clinical research projects with large cohorts.
 A genetic data base is also ongoing with the Réseau de Médecine Génétique Appliquée.
-The primary objective is to improve the knowledge on the natural history of patients with esophageal atresia from birth to adulthood by organizing the follow-up of the entire cohort operated in Quebec.
-A large clinical and genetic database is collected.
+This has allowed a recent collaboration with Dr. Wendy Chung geneticist at the Columbia University on the genome sequencing of EA/TEF patients.

 - Characterization of Esophageal Motility following Esophageal Atresia Repair using High-Resolution Esophageal Manometry